Fulfillment operations pages

 Process time by date

-In addition to the average value per day/week/month, the band within which 80% of all cases lie is also shown here.
+In addition to the average value per day, week, or month, the band within which 80% of all cases lie is also shown here.
 This allows estimating how large typical deviations from the mean value are.

 Process time by facility